jeff1evesque/raspberry-pi/README.md

 ...
 ```

-we would have the following:
+can be replaced by the following:

 ```
 ...
 sudo apt-get install mariadb-server mariadb-client
 ...
 ```

 ##Configuration